eduherminio/AoCHelper/README.md

 Methods that accept an instance of `SolverConfiguration` were deprecated in `v2` and removed in `v3`.

-They have been replaced by methods that accept `Action<SolverConfiguration>` overrides.
+They have been replaced by methods that accept `Action<SolverConfiguration>`.

 `v1`: